nDimensional/zig-flatbuffers/README.md

 # zig-flatbuffers

-**Very WIP.**
+**Very WIP.** Currently only supports decoding.

+## Overview

+This project implements a code generator for efficient FlatBuffers decoders in Zig.

+First, a binary `.bfbs` schema file is decoded into an IR defined in `src/types.zig`.
+The code generator in `src/codegen.zig` then consumes this IR and emits Zig source code containing type definitions and field accessors specific to the given schema.
+The generated code uses generic functions from a runtime `flatbuffers` module to perform safe, typed, zero-copy access on serialized data.

+The repo includes a special pre-generated file, `src/reflection.zig`, which is a decoder for the FlatBuffers reflection schema (`reflection.fbs`, the "schema schema").
+This allows the code generator to read `.bfbs` files, creating a bootstrapping loop where the code generator both imports `reflection.zig` and can reproduce it byte-for-byte when run on `reflection.fbs`.

 ## Usage

 ### Codegen

-First, compile your Flatbuffers schema to a binary .bfbs file
+First, compile your Flatbuffers schema to a binary `.bfbs` file using the `flatc` CLI (via [homebrew](<[flatbuffers](https://formulae.brew.sh/formula/flatbuffers)>), [Ubuntu](https://packages.ubuntu.com/noble/flatbuffers-compiler), [Debian](https://packages.debian.org/sid/flatbuffers-compiler) etc).

 ```
 flatc -b --schema --bfbs-comments --bfbs-builtins myschema.fbs
 ```

-Then generate a Zig decoder library for you schema with
+Then generate a Zig decoder library for your schema with

 ```sh
 zig build generate -- myschema.bfbs | zig fmt --stdin